 BioInformatics Docker Images

-- The respective license of the applications contained within the docker container can be found in /usr/share/licenses/ folder of that container.
+- The respective license of the applications is located at /usr/share/licenses/ within the docker image.

-- Many of the images will download 3rd party software.
+- At build-time, the images will download and install 3rd party software.
 While we try to verify the authenticity of such software, this is not easily achieved, particularly when the 3rd party software itself pulls in dependencies.

 - Many images will install software from source.
 To keep the images light-weight, where possible the dockerfile will download the software, verify it, build it, and remove the source again within a single RUN instruction.

-- In certain usage scenarios (in particular running on a linux host and bind-mounting a folder), writing to the mounted folder under default usage of the container, will write the files to the host as root-owned.
+- In certain cases, writing to a bind-mounted folder will write the files to the host as root-owned.
 This is somewhat undesirable.
 To overcome this, a package called gosu is used in all our images, which will allow the files to be written to the host as any desired user.
 To do this you will need to set extra environment variables when running the container - further usage instructions are defined below.

 docker run -it -v $PWD:/mnt/host comics/centos:latest bash

-Here we assume a linux host, starting the latest comics/cento7 container, and bind-mounting the current working directory to the path /mnt/host within the container.
-The problem with this is that our default user within the container is root, and therefore any files/folders created under the new mount point will be owned by root user (both within the container and on the host).
+Here we assume a linux host, starting the latest comics/centos7 container, and bind-mounting the current working directory to the path /mnt/host within the container.
+The problem with this is that our default user is root, and therefore any files/folders created under the new mount point will be owned by root (both within the container and on the host).
 This is sometimes undersirable, instead you may want the new files/folders to be owned by a different user, likely the host user.
 To deal with this, our containers have an entrypoint which will optionally create a new user within the container, and then run under that user within the container.
-To create this user we just need to pass two environment variables to the docker run command:
+To create this user we pass two environment variables to the docker run command:

 docker run -it -v $PWD:/mnt/host -e HOST_USER_ID=`id -u $USER` -e HOST_GROUP_ID=`id -g $USER` comics/centos:latest bash

 Here the environment variables 'HOST_USER_ID' and 'HOST_GROUP_ID' are passed to the container (respectively holding the uid and gid of the desired user), the entrypoint recognises this and deals with it accordingly.
-Now instead of the container starting under the root user, it will start under a user with uid and gid specified at the command line.
+The container will now start under a user with those uid and gid specified at the command line.
 Now any files/folders written to the mount point will be written as the desired user.